Dolphins sign receiver Jaylen Waddle to lucrative extension

 Miami’s hope is that the addition of former Pro Bowl receiver Odell Beckham Jr. and tight end Jonnu Smith will help the Dolphins remains the NFL’s top-ranked offense.

-While all the details of Waddle’s new deal have not been revealed, it’s comparable to the three-year, $75 million extension the Philadelphia Eagles gave DeVonta Smith, his former Alabama teammate, this offseason.
+Waddle’s deal is comparable to the three-year, $75 million extension the Philadelphia Eagles gave DeVonta Smith, his former Alabama teammate, this offseason.

-A series of NFL receivers have been landing lucrative deals this offseason, drastically escalating the average salary per season for the position.
+A series of NFL receivers - A.J.
+Brown, Mike Evans, Jerry Jeudy, Calvin Ridley and Nico Collins - have been landing lucrative deals this offseason, drastically escalating the average salary per season for the position.

 The Dolphins clearly wanted to get ahead of the trend by locking Waddle up before Cincinnati’s JaMarr Chase and Tee Higgins, Dallas’ CeeDee Lamb, and Minnesota’s Justin Jefferson landed their new contracts, pushed the receiver market up even further.

-The Dolphins are experiencing a bit of financial strain this month, holding less than $2 million in cap space before agreeing Waddle’s new deal, but on June 1 the franchise will receiver $18.5 million in cap space because of the June 1 release of Pro Bowl cornerback Xavien Howard.
+The Dolphins are experiencing a bit of financial strain this month, holding less than $2 million in cap space before agreeing Waddle’s new deal, which eats up an additional $400,000 in cap space this season.
+But on June 1 the franchise will receiver $18.5 million in cap space because of the June 1 release of Pro Bowl cornerback Xavien Howard.

-The Dolphins will need a substantial amount of that cap space to sign the seven-player draft class, but it’s clear they intent to use some of that cap space to lock up some of the team’s top performers whose contracts are close to expiring.
+The Dolphins will need a substantial amount of that cap space, roughly $5.5 million in cap space, to sign the seven-player draft class, but it’s clear they intent to use some of that cap surplus to lock up some of the team’s top performers whose contracts are close to expiring.

 According to general manager Chris Grier, the franchise also intends on having discussions with safety Jevon Holland and his camp about extending his rookie contract, which will pay the three-year starter $3.36 million for the 2024 season.
 Because Holland is a former second-round pick, the Dolphins didn’t have a fifth-year option to retain his services like they did Waddle and pass rusher Jaelan Phillips.